Close Menu

 If you are wondering why do dogs lick their lips we answer the question here

-The University of Bristol’s Veterinary School offers the following advice about interpreting the behaviour signs: “Dogs often lick their lips when given a treat, but lip-licking is also shown when a dog feels uncertain, anxious or fearful.”
+The University of Bristol’s Veterinary School notes: “Dogs often lick their lips when given a treat, but lip-licking is also shown when a dog feels uncertain, anxious or fearful.”

 Please note: Barking Mad, the UK’s leading home dog boarding provider, assumes no liability for the content of this page.
 This advice is only intended as a guide.
-Please contact your local veterinary practice for advice or treatment immediately if you are worried about your pet’s health – even if they are closed, they will always have an out of hours service available.
+Please contact your local veterinary practice immediately if you are worried about your dog’s health.
+Vets always have an out-of-hours service if needed.

 Share This Article: